fkarg/fkarg.github.io/drafts/seven-habits.md

 > No management success can compensate for failure in leadership.
 But
 > leadership is hard because we're often caught in a management paradigm.

-> Mission statements are [...] vital to successul organisations.
+> Mission statements are [...] vital to successful organizations.

 > Without involvement, there is no commitment.